 Study progress

 Due to a delay in the supply of a suitable placebo, recruitment began in October 2016, across 27 GP practices, with a two-group internal pilot phase, children being randomly allocated to the active treatment group or the usual care group.
+The protocol change necessary for the two-group trial received approval from the ethics committee in August 2016 (NHS HRA reference 15/SC/0376).
 When the placebo became available in March 2017 the three-group study began recruiting across 35 GP practices.
 Although the two-group and three-group designs ran concurrently for three months, the two studies did not run at the same time within any given practice.
 Due to the late start of the three-group trial, the observational cohort for parents who did not want their children to take part in that trial but were willing to complete the study diary (Figure 1) was not initiated.

-In April 2017 a Data Monitoring Committee meeting was held, which highlighted that antibiotic prescribing rates were much lower than assumed, and consequently the sample size target would not provide 90% statistical power.
+In April 2017 a Data Monitoring Committee meeting was held, which highlighted that total (all group) antibiotic prescribing rates were much lower than assumed, and consequently the sample size target would not provide 90% statistical power.
 This may in part have been due to children requiring immediate antibiotics, and so ineligible for the trial, accounting for a bigger than assumed proportion of those prescribed antibiotics in the studies used to inform the sample size calculation.
-Following this finding, the Trial Management Group, along with the Trial Steering Committee, jointly agreed that the data collected should serve as pilot data and the definitive trial should use a revised exclusion criterion relating to antibiotic prescribing.
+Following this finding, the Trial Management Group, along with the Trial Steering Committee, jointly agreed that the data collected should serve as internal pilot data and the definitive trial would use a revised exclusion criterion relating to antibiotic prescribing.

-In Autumn 2017 the funders declined an application for an extension to the study and required that the trial close by the December 31st 2017, several months earlier than originally planned.
+In the event, in Autumn 2017 the funders declined an application for an extension to the study with revised antibiotic prescribing eligibility and required that the trial close by the December 31st 2017, several months earlier than originally planned, and prior to implementing the ‘internal pilot’ plan.
 Due to this, no three-month reviews of primary care records were conducted, and so planned analyses relying on those reviews were not possible.
-The following presentation of results has adhered as closely as possible to the pre-specified Statistical Analysis Plan, including an amendment written as part of the study close-down plan, which adapts the original plan to data available from the internal pilot and full three-group stages.
+The following presentation of results has adhered as closely as possible to the pre-specified Statistical Analysis Plan, including an amendment written as part of the study close-down plan, which adapts the original plan to data available from the two and three-group stages.

 Recruitment and completion of follow-up assessments

 Seventy-four children were recruited during the two-group internal pilot which ran from October 2016 to the end of April 2017, in 27 GP practices situated in all three centres.
 Thirty-two children were recruited to the three-group study which ran from March 2017 to June 2017, in 35 GP practices in Bristol and Southampton.
 All 106 patients were recruited by 17 GPs, 18 nurses and three other health care professionals; with each recruiting between one and 19 children.
+Our interim recruitment target at the end of June was 150 participants; we fell short of this in part due to the time taken to switch practices from the two-group to the three-group trial, and due to the limited supply of treatment packs.